iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

     ```

 ## 5. Observe experiment
-You can observe the experiment in realtime.
-Open two terminals and follow instructions in the two tabs below.
+Observe the experiment in realtime.
+Paste commands from the tabs below in separate terminals.

 === "iter8ctl"
     ```shell